textpattern/textpattern.github.io/tags/article.md

 : **Default:** `0`.

 `searchall="boolean"`
 : When outputting search results, include only those articles with 'Include in site search' set on the Sections panel.
 If set to `0`, only articles in the current section are displayed.
-See @@Fixing search results@@ for more.
 : **Values:** `0` (no) or `1` (yes).
 : **Default:** `1`.